mflaxman/blind-xpub/README.md

 See [here](https://github.com/mflaxman/blind-xpub/blob/deterministic-paths/deterministic_paths.py) for a more complex working version that includes some more advanced features:
 1. Lexographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the parent xpubs to always produce the same output)
-1. Ability to easily recover bip32 paths (and thus full output descriptors) even if you forget your `m` and/or which xpubs you blinded.
+1. Ability to easily recover bip32 paths (and thus full output descriptors) even if you forget your quorum threshold (`m`) and/or which of your xpubs you blinded.
 1. Deterministically unique and unlinkable bip32 paths for each blinded xpub, so that publishing a bip32 path for 1 xpub does not leak any info to other xpubs.
 1. An optional user-passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets.
 This feature would be strictly **experts only**.

+This proposal has the added benefit of statelessly blocking any bip32 path coordinator ransom attacks.

 ### SSSS for Output Descriptors

-Regardless of whether this proposal is implemented widely (with or without the above deterministic paths), Shamir's Secret Sharing scheme for output descriptors would be a welcome addition to multisig standards.
+Regardless of whether this blinding proposal is implemented widely (with or without the above deterministic paths), Shamir's Secret Sharing scheme for output descriptors would be a welcome addition to multisig standards as well.

 For example, assume:
 1. HODLer encrypts the output descriptors, and uses Shamir's Secret Sharing Scheme to divide the decryption key used into `2-of-n` parts (arbitrary but useful threshold).